Stock market today: Wall Street slumps after latest signal of an economic slowdown, as oil tumbles

 In stock markets abroad, India's Sensex soared 3.4% after after the country's 6-week-long national election came to an end with most exit polls projecting that Prime Minister Narendra Modi will extend his decade in power with a third consecutive term.

-Stocks in Mexico slumped 5.2% after Claudia Sheinbaum claimed victory in that country's presidential election.
+Stocks in Mexico, meanwhile, slumped 5.3% after Claudia Sheinbaum claimed victory in that country's presidential election.

 _